10 Things to Watch Out for as a Cancer Survivor

 6. Trouble with Balance

-Your balance relies on a delicate system of neuromuscular connections and if you start to have trouble maintaining your balance, especially if the loss of balance results in a fall, then this could be a sign of a larger issue.
+Your balance relies on the delicate vestibular system working with the body's visual and skeletal systems and if you start to have trouble maintaining your balance, especially if the loss of balance results in a fall, then this could be a sign of a larger issue.

 5. Issues with Talking